-Your MATCO mfg. wheel is equipped with tapered roller bearings.
-The bearings have integrated grease seals on the bearing cone to ensure the longest possible life.
-Torque procedures for bearings with this type of seal are different than for bearings without.
-A common torque technique for bearings without seals is to tighten the axle nut until the wheel stops spinning freely then back off to the nearest locking feature.
-THIS TECHNIQUE DOES NOT WORK ON BEARINGS WITH AN INTEGRATED SEAL.
+For MATCO mfg. wheel equipped with tapered roller bearings.

+These tapered roller bearings are two piece and have integrated grease seals on the bearing cone half to ensure the longest possible life.
+This two piece bearing has the race pressed into the wheel and the cone with roller is separately removable.
+(NOTE: The WI51L30MM model has ball bearings) Torque procedures for bearings with this type of seal are different than for bearings without the seal or ball bearings.
+A common torque technique for ball bearings (single piece) or tapered bearings without seals is to tighten the axle nut until the wheel stops spinning freely then back off to the nearest locking feature.
+THIS TECHNIQUE DOES NOT WORK ON TAPERED BEARINGS WITH AN INTEGRATED SEAL.
 The reason for the different technique is that the grease seal produces some drag and makes the wheel feel somewhat stiff when rotated.
 Reducing the axle nut torque until the wheel spins freely will allow the grease seal and the bearing cone to rotate improperly with the wheel.
 THE BEARING CONE MUST NOT ROTATE RELATIVE TO THE AXLE.
 The higher rolling drag is completely normal for this bearing and allows for longer bearing life since the seal will keep most contaminants out.

-Bearing specifications state that when new the two .75 inch tapered roller bearings used on the WI62L can produce 8-15 inch pounds of torque (drag) when properly installed.
+Bearing specifications state that when new the two .75 inch tapered roller bearings used on the WI51L.75 can produce 8-15 inch pounds of torque (drag) when properly installed.
 A light coating of grease on the seal will help reduce the drag on initial installation.
 The drag will also reduce after the bearings have been installed and the seal relaxes in the bore.
 It is important that the axle nut torque be sufficient to keep the seal from rotating with the wheel.
 The following technique will ensure the longest possible bearing life.

 - 3. Tightened the axle nut until all play is out of the assembly.
 Rotate the wheel back and forth while tightening the nut to help seat the bearings.
 When all play is out, and the wheel rotates freely, tighten to the nearest slot and insert cotter pin. - 4.
 The rubber seal on the tapered roller bearing should remain stationary while the wheel rotates around it.
 If the seal is spinning on the axle, tighten the nut further until the seal stops spinning with the wheel.
 (See Note Above). - 5.
-All o-rings in the brake and master cylinder assembly are Buna Nitrile and are NOT compatible with automotive glycol based brake fluids.
+All O-rings in the brake and master cylinder assembly are Buna Nitrile and are NOT compatible with automotive glycol based brake fluids.

-NOTE Use only red aircraft fluid Mil-H-5606 or other suitable petroleum or silicon-based fluids.
+NOTE: Use only red aircraft fluid Mil-H-5606 or other suitable petroleum or silicon-based fluids.

 - 6. The ideal mounting position for the brake caliper is on the trailing side of the wheel with the inlet and bleeder valve in a vertical axis.
-However, the caliper may be mounted at any location as long air can be properly bled from the system. - 6.
+However, the caliper may be mounted at any location as long air can be properly bled from the system. - 7.
 When using MATCO bolt on axles, they can be shimmed for toe-in or toe-out conditions, and spaced out from the wheel if necessary for the brake disk attachment screws to clear the landing gear leg.

-M. WHEEL ASSEMBLY TORQUE
+M. WHEEL ASSEMBLY TORQUE VALUES

-Fig. # Item # PART NUMBER TORQUE (IN LBS)
+Fig.# Item # PART NUMBER TORQUE (IN LBS)

-1 2 MSC.25-20X.625BHCS(A) 100 Inch Lbs
+F-1 2 MSC.25-20X.625BHCS(A) 100 Inch Lbs

-2 1 MSC.25-20CRLOCK (NUT) 100 Inch Lbs
+G-1 1 MSC.25-28CRLOCK (NUT) 100 Inch Lbs

-1 11 MSCAN363-428 (NUT) 100 Inch Lbs
+F-1 11 MSCAN363-428 (NUT) 100 Inch Lbs

-2 13 MSC.31-18X1.75HH BOLT 120 Inch Lbs
+G-1 13 MSC.31-18X1.75HH BOLT 120 Inch Lbs

-2 14 MSC.25-20X1.75SHCS 100 Inch Lbs
+G-1 14 MSC.25-20X1.75SHCS 100 Inch Lbs

-1 7 MSCAN4-21A HH BOLT 100 Inch lbs
+F-1 7 MSCAN4-21A HH BOLT 100 Inch lbs